jeevanjoseph/stats201/README.md

 One way ANOVA is silimar to the 2-sample __T test__, in that we are trying to see if the population means of different populations are same or not, but unlike the 2-sample __T-Test__, the **One Way ANOVA can compare the means of more than 2 populations**.
 ANOVA compares the within-group variation to the between-group variation to evaluate if the populations have the same mean.

-R<sup>2</sup> is the co-efficient of determination and is between 0 and 1.
-Its a measure of how much the predictor variables explain the variability in the data.
+R<sup>2</sup> called the co-efficient of determination, is a measure of how much the predictor variables explain the variability in the data and is between 0 and 1.
 The closer it is to 1, the predictor variables explain a larger portion of the variability and the closer it is to 0 the lesser the predictor variables are at explaining the variability.
+So this can be seen as a measure of how well we have chosen our predictor variables, and how well they explain the effect.

-In the ANOVA table the __F-value__ indicates the amount of variablility explained by the model and the larger the value the more variability is explained by the model.
-The P-Value is the probability of getting an F-Value atleast as extreme as thats computed by chance, and if its less than the signifance level then we can reject the H0 of the population means being equal.
+In the ANOVA table the __F-value__ indicates the amount of variability explained by the model and the larger the value, the more variability is explained by the model.
+The P-Value is the probability of getting an F-Value at least as extreme as thats computed by chance, and if its less than the significance level then we can reject the H0 of the population means being equal.

 ### Assumptions